-The Mayors’ Commission on Climate Change will be conducting its third public meeting on Wednesday, May 29, 4:00 – 7:30 pm at the Sacramento City Hall Council Chambers.
-The meeting will discuss recommendations for the Built Environment sector that aim to reach the City of Sacramento and City of West Sacramento’s target of carbon zero by 2045.
-Presentations and discussions will be centered around the top three priority strategies for the Built Environment sector, as well as on the strategies’ financing options, alignment with community needs, cost-effectiveness, and more.
+The Mayors’ Commission on Climate Change will be conducting its fourth public meeting on Thursday, August 1, 4:00 – 7:30 pm at the CalSTRS Boardroom in West Sacramento.
+The meeting will discuss recommendations for the Mobility sector that aim to reach the City of Sacramento and City of West Sacramento’s target of carbon zero by 2045.
+Presentations and discussions will be centered around the priority carbon zero strategies for the Mobility sector, as well as an amendment to the built environment strategy #1, an update on the City of West Sacramento’s Climate Action Plan timeline, community engagement, and more.

 The meeting will be open to the public and allow for public comments regarding the Commission’s work.
 An RSVP is not required to attend.